antmicro/kenning-pipeline-manager/README.md

 pip install .
 ```

-All of `npm` modules needed for the frontend of the application are installed automatically during build.
+All `npm` modules necessary for the front end of the application are installed automatically during build.
-They can be found in the `./pipeline_manager/frontend/node_modules` directory after the application is built.
+You can find them in the `./pipeline_manager/frontend/node_modules` directory after the application is built.

 ## Building and running

-Pipeline Manager can be built in two different ways as:
+Pipeline Manager can be built in two different ways, as:

-* static HTML application, that can be run in a browser, without any additional backend server,
+* a static HTML application running in a browser without any additional back end server
-* regular web application that is designated to communicate and cooperate with an external application (like [Kenning](https://github.com/antmicro/kenning)).
+* a regular web application designed to communicate and cooperate with an external application (like [Kenning](https://github.com/antmicro/kenning))

 ### Static HTML application

-To build Pipeline Manager as a static HTML application, in the root directory run:
+To build Pipeline Manager as a static HTML application, run the following in the root directory:

 ```bash
 ./build static-html
 ```

-For available flags, run:
+To list available flags, run:

 ```bash
 ./build static-html -h
 ```

 To run the built application, open `./pipeline_manager/frontend/dist/index.html` in a preferred browser.
-As an example, if the browser of your choice is `firefox` you should run:
+For example, if the browser of your choice is `firefox` you should run:

 ```bash
 firefox ./pipeline_manager/frontend/dist/index.html
 ```

-After running Pipeline Manager you can use sample specification under `./examples/sample_specification.json` to check the visualization and editing of pipelines.
+With Pipeline Manager running, you can use a sample specification you can find in the `./examples/sample_specification.json` directory to explore visualization and pipeline editing capabilities.
-Additionally, `./examples/sample_dataflow.json` can be used to see how dataflows are stored.
+Additionally, you can use `./examples/sample_dataflow.json` see how dataflows are stored.

-The specification can be loaded in the webpage using the `Load specification` option in the main menu.
+You can load the specification on the webpage using the `Load specification` option in the main menu.
-The dataflow can be loaded in the webpage using the `Load graph file` option in the main menu.
+You can then load the dataflow on the webpage using the `Load graph file` option in the main menu.

-What is more, the specification and the dataflow can be provided as URL arguments:
+What is more, you can provide the specification and the dataflow as URL arguments:

-* `spec` - should contain URL to the specification file,
+* `spec` - should contain URL to the specification file
-* `graph` - should contain URL to the dataflow file,
+* `graph` - should contain URL to the dataflow file
-* `preview` - if `true`, the graph is displayed in preview mode (read only, no HUD),
+* `preview` - if `true`, the graph is displayed in preview mode (read only, no HUD)
-* `include` - to alter the specification from the level of URL, it is possible to provide a URL to additional includes with this field.
+* `include` - to alter the specification from within the URL, you can provide an URL to additional includes with this field

-For example:
+URL example:

 ```bash
 firefox "https://antmicro.github.io/kenning-pipeline-manager/_static/pipeline-manager.html?spec=https%3A%2F%2Fraw.githubusercontent.com%2Fantmicro%2Fkenning-pipeline-manager%2Frefs%2Fheads%2Fmain%2Fexamples%2Fsample-specification.json&graph=https%3A%2F%2Fraw.githubusercontent.com%2Fantmicro%2Fkenning-pipeline-manager%2Frefs%2Fheads%2Fmain%2Fexamples%2Fsample-dataflow.json"
 ```

-Will fetch and use specification and dataflow from the GitHub repository for this project.
+The URL above will fetch and use specification and dataflow from the GitHub repository for this project.
 The URLs need to be encoded.

-It is possible to add a default specification JSON to the generated HTML.
-It just needs to be provided as the second argument of the `./build` script:
+You can add a JSON with a default specification to the generated HTML by providing the path to your file as the second argument for the `./build` script:

 ```bash
 ./build static-html <path-to-specification-json>
 ```

-It is also possible to add a default dataflow that will be loaded on the start of the application, e.g.:
+You can also add a default dataflow that will be loaded when the application starts, for example:

 ```bash
 ./build static-html <path-to-specification> <path-to-dataflow>